 - Get Your Putter Grip: Hold the hybrid with your regular putting grip.

-- Stand Taller and Grip Down: Because the shaft of your hybrid is much longer than a putter, you’ll need to grip down on the shaft quite an bit and stand a little bit taller a bit further over the top of the ball, which will make your arms hang more vertically.
+- Stand Taller and Grip Down: Because the shaft of your hybrid is much longer than a putter, you’ll need to grip down on the shaft quite a bit and stand a little taller, which will make your arms hang more vertically.

 - Make a Putting Stroke: Simply use the exact same rocking motion with your shoulders that you use on the putting green.
 There's no wrist action needed.
 The ball will pop off the face with a lot of energy and begin an immediate forward roll, effortlessly clearing the fringe.